JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/do-it-yourself.md

 *Which conics are tangent to your five given conics?*
 </p>

-Plug in the coefficients of your five personal conics, and get the answers in a few seconds (your conics must be sufficient generic in the sense that the 3264 *complex* conics tangent to your five conics are all isolated; in particular, degenerate conics are not allowed).
+Plug in the coefficients of your five personal conics, and get the answers in a few seconds (your conics must be sufficiently generic in the sense that the 3264 *complex* conics tangent to your five conics are all isolated; in particular, degenerate conics are not allowed).

 <div id="do-it-yourself-container"></div>